Pause

 I am under 18, can I apply to RADA?

-Applicants must be at least 18 by the start of the academic year.
-We do offer other opportunities for young people under 18, including Access and Participation projects and Short Courses.
+Applicants must be at least 18 on the first day of the induction week in the year that you start your programme of study.
+We offer other opportunities for young people under 18 including Access and Participation projects and Short Courses.

 Is there an upper age limit to apply to RADA?